A 501(c)(3) nonprofit

 A day on the ranch.

-A life in recovery.
+A life built sober.

 A resident riding horseback in the arena with mountains behind